udhayprakash/DevOps/PowerShell/PowerShell for Begineers.md

 PSRemotingProtocolVersion      2.3
 SerializationVersion           1.1.0.1
 ```
-Observe the `PSVersion` which is `5.0` in this case.
+Observe that the `PSVersion` which is `5.0` in this case.

-To Get the Host details,
+To get the Host details,
 ```
 PS C:\> Get-Host